samra-a/samra-a/README.md

 - 🔭 I’m currently working on switching careers to become a software engineer
 - 🌱 I have completed a 12-week intensive Software Engineering bootcamp with Bright Network Technology Academy
-- 🧠 I’m psychology graduate with a passionate for mental health and well-being
+- 🧠 I’m a psychology graduate with a passion for mental health and well-being
 - 👯 I’m looking to collaborate on projects that will allow me to develop innovative solutions whilst also assisting with my professional growth
 - 💻 Tech Stack:
   - Java